awsdocs/aws-iot-docs/developerguide/life-cycle-events.md

 Client IDs that contain \# or \+ do not receive lifecycle events\.

 clientInitiatedDisconnect
 Only found in disconnection messages\.
-True if the client initiated the disconnect, otherwise False\.
+True if the client initiated the disconnect\.
+Otherwise, False\.

 eventType
 The type of event\.
 Valid values are `connected` or `disconnected`\.